asakshat/arch-dotfiles/README.md

 A lot of the dependencies are already preinstalled with endeavour OS and I probably have missed some dependencies but just follow the errors.

-## Installation/Usage
+## Usage

 ```bash
 git clone https://github.com/asakshat/arch-dotfiles.git ~/dotfiles
 cd ~/dotfiles
 ```

-Use GNU Stow tom manage the files or just copy whatever you need to $HOME/.config/
+Use GNU Stow to manage the files or just copy whatever you need to $HOME/.config/